-The process of acclimation is where you introduce an aquatic animal to your aquarium by way of slowly combining the water they are currently living in to the water the are going to go in to over a period of about one hour.
+The process of acclimation is where you introduce an aquatic animal to your aquarium by way of slowly combining the water they are currently living in to the water they are going to go in to over a period of about one hour.
 Doing this slowly allows the animals to gradually adapt to the change in water parameters.
 For a detailed explanation, see our Acclimation article.

 Can CCA maintain my personal aquarium that I already own or do I have to lease one from you?

-CCA is please to offer aquarium maintenance on your existing home of office aquarium.
+CCA is pleased to offer aquarium maintenance on your existing home of office aquarium.
 Call us to get a free aquarium consultation and to discuss maintenance prices as they vary due to location, size, type and current condition of the aquarium.